flimflam-austin/hugo-cms-test/site/content/quick_reads/20180322-18-02-21-music-recordings-loc/index.md

       * More than 7 million items.

       [Tap HERE Closer Look](http://www.loc.gov/avconservation/)
-    citation: Tap HERE Closer Look
     _key: card-4-e7a3cd0c-14be-4296-b8df-eeeecedd1979
   - order: 4
-    body: "> _‘**I’m totally overwhelmed**_  \n_**by a\x18My Girl’ receiving such an honor**.
+    body: "> **_\"_**I’m totally overwhelmed  \nby 'My Girl’ receiving such an honor.
 As a songwriter, it has become my international anthem.
-People in countries where English is not the primary language know and sing a\x18My Girl’ when I perform it.’_  \n  \n  \n  \nSmokey Robinson, co-writer My Girl, LOC Press Release, March 21, 2018"
+People in countries where English is not the primary language know and sing a\x18My Girl’ when I perform it.\"  \n  \nSmokey Robinson, co-writer My Girl, LOC Press Release, March 21, 2018"
     _key: card-5-ad7994cb-1bdf-4fa0-a48c-bf5b2e4abc05
   - order: 5
     body: |-